juhasev/sample-ninja-help/financial-reports-export-transactions.md

 This feature allows you to export raw transaction data to CSV.
 The report can contain the following types:

-- **BalanceAdjustment** The Panel Manager has manually adjusted the panelist balance.
+- **BalanceAdjustment (+/-)** The Panel Manager has manually adjusted the panelist balance.
 The amount can be negative.
 - **DataVariable** The panelist has completed a Dynamic Profiling question.
 - **ImportBalance** The panelist was imported with an existing balance.
 - **Project** The panelist has been compensated for project participation.